millenniallglyphs/neighborhood-scale-software-patterns/readme.md

 ## How to contribute a pattern

-Add a `pattern.md` to the pattern directory and submit a pull request.
+Add a `pattern.md` to the patterns directory and submit a pull request.

 For now, add the front matter manually.